 Having the same passion and friendship does not guarantee success in business.
 The friendship will be tested, even in the most favorable of circumstances.

-Risk thresholds are also important to discuss with regards to partnerships because not everybody has the same tolerance for risk.
+Risk thresholds are also important to discuss when looking at business partnership pros and cons.
+Not everybody has the same tolerance for risk.
 Some will bet their savings, their whole livelihood, on a business venture.
 Others will only risk a certain amount and liquidate once a storm is on the rise.
 Liabilities play a factor as well.
 If your partner has four kids and a mortgage, while you have a house nearly paid off and are single, your risk tolerance for a new business is going to be very different.